-If you feel that your mental health condition is making it difficult for you to find work and career opportunities, our Individual Placement and Support (IPS) service can support you.
+If you feel that your mental health condition is making it difficult for you to find or stay in work and develop your career opportunities, our Individual Placement and Support (IPS) employment service can support you.

 When you first contact us, we’ll tell you more about this and make arrangements to best suit your needs.

-Whether you're being supported by our Early Intervention in Psychosis (EIP) or Community Mental Health Team (CMHT) services, you can contact our teams across Berkshire to arrange a referral.
+If you're being supported by our Early Intervention in Psychosis (EIP) or Community Mental Health Team (CMHT) services, or through your local primary care network, you can contact your care professional to arrange a referral to our service.